 Many companies manufacture routers and switches for large networks, but one of the most popular manufacturer is Cisco.

-This is why in this article, we’ll Review the tools and software needed for monitoring Cisco products, including but not limited too Routers, Cisco ASA, Firewalls and Layer 3 Switches.
+This is why in this article, we’ll Review the tools and software needed for monitoring Cisco products, including but not limited to Routers, Cisco ASA, Firewalls and Layer 3 Switches.

-Here’s the Best Cisco Monitoring Tools and Software of 2021:
+Here’s the Best Cisco Monitoring Tools and Software:

 There are many products that monitor Cisco devices and we’ll look into some of the best ones.